SantaCon: Origins

 SantaCon began in San Francisco in 1994, inspired by a Mother Jones article on the Danish activist theatre group Solvognen.
 In 1974, Solvognen gathered dozens of "Santas" in Copenhagen to hand out items from the shelves of a department store to customers as "presents" before they were arrested.
 Staged as street theater by a local prankster group, the Cacophony Society – which had grown out of the earlier Suicide Club – the aim was to make fun of Christmas and the rampant consumerism associated with the holiday.
 Originally called Santarchy and influenced by the Surrealist movement, Discordianism, and other subversive art currents, it was not intended to be a recurrent event.
 However, the event occurred again in San Francisco in 1995 as a Cacophony Society event with 100 participants and at least two arrests.

 SantaCon came to Portland in 1996, to Seattle in 1997, and to Los Angeles and New York in 1998, when a "young San Franciscan strapped on a fake white beard, donned a $12 red suit, and led 200 Santas as they went caroling up Fifth Avenue in Manhattan," to the delight of passersby.
 It has since evolved and spread to 44 countries around the world, with varying versions and interpretations.
 Events for 2013 were scheduled in 300 cities, including New York City, London, Vancouver, Belfast, and Moscow.
 The New York SantaCon is the largest, with an estimated 30,000 people participating in 2012.
 Other events were much smaller and more subdued, with 30 participating in Spokane, Washington.

-The event has also been variously known as Santarchy, Santa Rampage, the Red Menace, and Santapalooza.
+Over time, the Cacophony Society distanced itself from the event, hosting a "funeral" for SantaCon in 2014.
+But the event "had already taken off among a younger generation of revelers."

 A December 2015 article on Vox described SantaCon as "a roving, loosely organized event where people dress like Santa Claus, elves, or other holiday figures and parade around a city in varying states of sobriety.
 Comparable to other adult party days, like St. Patrick's Day or Halloween, it's not organized by one particular group, though there is occasionally a dominant organization in a city (with varying degrees of cooperation with local businesses)."
+The event has also been variously known as Santarchy, Santa Rampage, the Red Menace, and Santapalooza.